Guido Goldschmiedt: Work

-The starting point of Goldschmiedt's research at the Universität Straßburg was synthesis of diphenyl trichloroethane, starting from bromal (CBr_{3}CHO) and benzene and following by reduction with hot zinc forming stilbene.
+The starting point of Goldschmiedt's research at the University of Strasbourg was synthesis of diphenyl trichloroethane, starting from bromal (CBr_{3}CHO) and benzene and following by reduction with hot zinc forming stilbene.
 In Vienna, his focus changed to natural-product chemistry of plants.
 He found that the relations between erucic acid, brassidinic acid and behenic acid correspond to the relationship in the three fatty acids oleic acid, elaidic acid and stearic acid.
 Goldschmiedt also improved the method of Victor Meyer to determine, through vapor density, the molecular mass of compounds with low boiling point.
 The mineral indralite and the mercury-containing stupp (stupp is a mixture of mercury, dust, soot and unreacted ore produced in the mercury smelting process) produced from it became the starting point for his research of polycyclic aromatic hydrocarbons, especially the two compounds idryle and pyrene.
 This research took most of his time between 1877 and 1883.
 In the following five years, Goldschmiedt focused on the determination of the structure of papaverine – a compound found in poppy seed and opium.
 With his 9th publication on that topic in 1889, he concluded that the structure of papaverine had been solved.
 At the University of Prague, Goldschmiedt had to perform analysis of the drinking water in Bohemia that slowed his research on other fields.
 Consequently, the determination of the structure of scutellarin took him many years: after the first publication on that topic in 1901, only in 1910 he managed to obtain enough starting material for more detailed studies.
 In Prague, he also studied glucuronolactone and ratanhine – a substance found in hardwood Ferreira spectabilis (Sucupira amarela).
 This substance had been in storage since the first tests by a Ph.D. student of Rochleder in 1868.
 Although only a small amount was available, Goldschmiedt succeeded to determine that the substance was methyltyrosine.